-- 1. Palmer, Company Law - 2.
-2. Gover, Company Law - 3.
-Ramaih, A Guide to Companieis Act, Wadhwa Publications - 4.
-Avatar Singh: Company Law, Eastern Book company, Lucknkow - 5.
-Anantha Raman, lectures on company Law, Wadhwa and Company - 6.
-Tadon M.P., Company Law, Allahabad Law Agency, Allahabad - 7.
-Kailash Rai, Company Law , Allahabad Law Agency, Allahabad
+- 1. Avatar Singh: Company Law, Eastern Book company, Lucknkow - 2.
+Anantha Raman, lectures on company Law, Wadhwa and Company - 3.
+Kailash Rai, Company Law, Allahabad Law Agency, Allahabad - 4.
+Majumdar, Company Law, Taxman Publications - 5.
+Tandon M.P., Company Law, Allahabad Law Agency, Allahabad - 6.
+Palmer, Company Law - 7.
+Gover, Company Law - 8.
+Ramaih, A Guide to Companieis Act, Wadhwa Publications

-8. Majumdar, Company Law, Taxman Publications

-Paper- XXXVI

-ADMINISTRATIVE LAW
+Paper- XVI: ADMINISTRATIVE LAW

-Unit-1: Evolution, Nature and scope of Administrative Law, From a laissez faire to a social welfare state State as regulator of primary interest State as provider of services Other functions of modern state - relief, welfare., Evolution of administration as the fourth branch of Government Necessity for delegation of powers on administration., Evolution of agencies and procedures for settlement of dispute between individual and administration., Regulatory agencies in the United States, Conseild' state of France, Tribunalization in England and India., Relationship between Constitutional Law and Administrative Law Public Administration., Separation of Powers - to what extent of relevant in administrative functions, Rule of Law and Administrative Law, Definitions of Administrative Law, Scope of Administrative Law,

-Emerging trends - positive duties of administration under the modern social welfare legislation and compulsions of planning.
+Unit-1: Evolution, Nature and scope of Administrative Law, From a laissez faire to a social Welfare State, State as regulator of primary interest State as provider of services Other functions of modern state - relief, welfare, Evolution of administration as the fourth branch of Government Necessity for delegation of powers on administration., Evolution of agencies and procedures for settlement of dispute between individual and administration., Regulatory agencies in the United States, Conseild' state of France, Tribunalization in England and India., Relationship between Constitutional Law and Administrative Law Public Administration., Separation of Powers - to what extent of relevant in administrative functions, Rule of Law and Administrative Law., Definitions of Administrative Law, Scope of Administrative Law, Emerging trends - positive duties of administration under the modern social welfare legislation and compulsions of planning.